preaudc/spark-maven-parent/docs/index.md

 A Spark applications component is frequently oversized because it contains jars (i.e. Hadoop, Scala, or even Spark) which are already included by Hadoop / Spark.

-Besides, this jars are useless because by default Spark always gives precedence to jars provided by Hadoop / Spark over the ones packaged with the Spark applications component.
+Besides, these jars are useless because by default Spark always gives precedence to jars provided by Hadoop / Spark over the ones packaged with the Spark applications component.

 On the other hand, it is sometimes necessary to include a more recent version of a jar already included by Hadoop / Spark, but it would be dangerous to always give precedence to jars packaged with the Spark applications component, because they could include jars with the wrong Hadoop, Spark or Scala version.